DBI-INFRA/Automated-muscle-fiber-analysis/README.md

 Note that the code for aligning the sample to the longitudinal axis is based on: 'Kin Sung Chan (2023).
 Align/Rotate Point Cloud Along Z direction based on PCA, MATLAB Central File Exchange.
 April 21, 2023.'

+### Plugin usage
+For Matlab plugins to be available in Imaris, the XTension module has to be purchased (allowing Matlab, Python and ImageJ/Fiji plugins to be added).
+There are two alternative ways to use a Matlab plugin in Imaris, using Matlab scripts (which will then be compiled on-the-fly when running them) or compiled executable file.
+For users who have administrator rights, and therefore can start up Imaris as admin, can choose which approach to use.
+Regular users are limited to using executables.

+Scripts and executables have to be placed in the Xtensions folder in the Imaris installation folder:
+ADD THIS HERE

+After that, they will be available in Imaris in the FILL THIS menu.
+Note that executables and scripts are shown with different symbols in the menu.

+Finally, to get a plugin to run, the correct version of the Matlab Runtime Environment has to be installed on the system, so for the current version of the plugin that is MCR 2022b.
+In addition, the MCR has to be added to the MCR path in Imaris
+FILL THIS HERE